UweGerdes/docker-baseimage-arm32v7/README.md

 If you have an apt-cacher-ng proxy server (try [uwegerdes/apt-cacher-ng](https://github.com/UweGerdes/docker-apt-cacher-ng)) you should check `hostname -i` or change it to an address available in your local network (not localhost) or omit the APT_PROXY line in the command above.

 There is also a timezone parameter TZ.
+The terminal type is sent to the build context too so coloured output might be possible.

 Build the image with (you might change/omit the build-args, mind the dot in the last line):